This list of placement opportunities may change. Some opportunities may not be available each Fall term.

 University of Pittsburgh Dept. of Art History & Architecture: http://www.haa.pitt.edu/

-An opportunity exists in the Visual Media Workshop of the Department of Art History and Architecture.
-Archives students with an interest in digital collections, digital archives and/or active information management are the appropriate candidates for this placement.
+An opportunity exists in the Visual Media Workshop of the Department of Art History and Architecture which is a digital humanities lab focused on image-focused projects.
+Humanities Students who have demonstrated great success and continued interest in their discipline are the appropriate candidates for this placement.

 UPMC Mercy Brady Library